 For many, owning a second home near the beach is a lifelong dream.
 Yet, most people find themselves occupying their second home for a short time throughout the year.
 If you’d like to increase your income during the months that you’re away, you’ve probably considered turning your home into a vacation property.
-But, how do you make money on vacation rental property?
+But how do you make money on vacation rental property?
 It depends on several factors, and we’ve outlined them below with three tips on how to calculate your vacation rental income.
-If you have any other questions about managing your home on Charleston’s sea islands, contact our property management team.
-We are here to save you from hours of research and provide you with the answers you need.

 Here’s How to Calculate Your Vacation Rental Income

 Before you calculate your income, the most critical step is to create an expense spreadsheet.
 Begin with the basic costs of caring for your home, like landscaping, cleaning, repairs, and maintenance.
 Next, move on to owner-specific costs, including your homeowners’ association fees, property taxes, homeowners’ insurance, and flood insurance.

 You’ll also want to keep in mind the time investment that you make in marketing and making reservations.
 Because owning a vacation property often comes with hidden costs, it’s essential that you dedicate time to this task.
 Every dollar impacts your ROI.

 2. Educate Yourself on the Competition

 Once you’ve taken your expenses into account, you know what it will take to at least break even.
 Now, it’s time to evaluate the competition in the area.
 Find out what properties like yours charge.
 Also, take your time to see how much properties with special amenities are charging.